dotnet/docs-maui/docs/user-interface/graphics/draw.md

 canvas.DrawPath(path);
 ```

-In this example, the stroke and fill colors for a `PathF` object are specified.
+In this example, the stroke and fill colors for a <xref:Microsoft.Maui.Graphics.PathF> object are specified.
 The filled circle is drawn, then the outline stroke of the circle:

 :::image type="content" source="media/draw/circle-outlined.png" alt-text="Screenshot of a circle drawn with fill and stroke.":::